maxcrees/tbl.typ/README.typ

     - The `macros` alias for the #link-label(`scope`) region option, deprecated since version 0.0.4, has been removed.
   - _Improvements_
-    - The dependency on `tablex` has been updated to 0.0.8.
+    - There is no longer a dependency on `tablex`.
     - Within text blocks, `.\"` comments are now removed, and other
       #troff commands are rejected. (#issue(6))